 Roadside salesman Mr. Elvid makes an offer to terminally ill Dave Streeter: Streeter can have an extension on his life if he chooses another to take the negative consequences.
 Streeter picks the man he hates most: his best friend.

 “Fair Extension” is a wicked, modern twist on Twilight Zone tropes.
 And at 31 pages, it doesn’t overstay its welcome.

 It’s a nasty story that takes delights in its nastiness.
-I take delight with it (I’m not proud).
+And I love it for that (I’m not proud).

 The Juniper Hill asylum for the criminally insane in Augusta.

 Juniper Hill is a Stephen King creation, used in several of his works (see the Stephen King Wiki for the list, though it doesn’t include this story).

 Streeter, who had played his share of Scrabble in his time, had already imagined the letters of Elvid’s name on tiles and rearranged them.

 With another character named Goodhugh, this story isn’t hiding any of its cards.